mdbergmann/cl-swbymabeweb/blogs/20210107---Lazy-sequences.md

-Lazy sequences are sequences whose elements are generated on demand.
+Lazy (evaluated) sequences are sequences whose elements are generated on demand.
 Many languages have them built in or available as libraries.

 If you don't know what this is then here is an example: